craftercms/docs/source/by-role/developer/common/targeting.rst

 to run before rendering, under *scripts -> pages*   In the groovy script below, a query is sent to ask for all articles targeted for the requested category.
-(To see the script in Studio, from the Sidebar, navigate to scripts -> pages -> category-landing.groovy) Please see :ref:`content-type-controllers` for more details on binding a script to a page or component.
+(To see the script in Studio, from the Sidebar, navigate to scripts -> pages -> category-landing.groovy) Please see :ref:`page-and-component-controllers` for more details on binding a script to a page or component.

 .. code-block:: groovy
   :caption: Category Landing Page Script